 Off-road and performance tires

-And because high-performance tires often have the shortest sidewall and widest section width possible, any bump in the road is going to be far more jarring than if it were taken on tires that have more give between the road surface and the wheel.
+Since high-performance tires often have the shortest sidewall and widest section width possible, any bump in the road is going to be far more jarring than if it were taken on tires that have more give between the road surface and the wheel.

-Solution: If you know you’re not going to be off-roading, driving in the snow or on the track anytime soon, there are a few great reasons to invest in a set of separate tires for your commute outside of the extreme conditions you might want a specialized tire for.
+Solution: If you know you’re not going to be off-roading, driving in the snow or on the track anytime soon, there are a few reasons to invest in a set of separate tires for your commute outside of the extreme conditions you might want a specialized tire for.